core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Unless a topic is configured to use a different mechanism, publish/ subscribe is performed as follows: A publisher publishes to a topic by submitting the data in a PUT request to a broker-managed "topic data resource".
 This causes a change to the state of that resources.
 Any subscriber observing the resource {{!RFC7641}} at that time receives a notification about the change to the resource state.
 Observations are maintained and terminated as specified in {{!RFC7641}}.

-As shown in {{topics}}, each topic contains two resources: topic configuration and topic data.
-In that section we explained the creation and configuration of the topic configuration resources.
+As shown in {{topics}}, each topic contains two resources: topic resource and topic data.
+In that section we explained the creation and configuration of the topic resources.
 This section will explain the management of topic data resources.

 A topic data resource does not exist until some initial data has been published to it.
 Before initial data has been published, the topic data resource yields a 4.04 (Not Found) response.
 If such a "half created" topic is undesired, the creator of the topic can simply immediately publish some initial placeholder data to make the topic "fully created".

-All URIs for configuration and data resources are broker-generated.
-There does not need to be any URI pattern dependence between the URI where the data exists and the URI of the topic configuration.
-Topic configuration and data resources might even be hosted on different servers.
+URIs for topic resources are broker-generated.
+URIs for topic-data MAY also be broker-generated or client-generated.
+There does not need to be any URI pattern dependence between the URI where the data exists and the URI of the topic resource.
+Topic resource and data resources might even be hosted on different servers.

 ### Topic Lifecycle {#topic-lifecycle}